apellanr/Aftershock/README.md

 ### Requirements
 - Combine at least 3 **external** resources via AJAX requests and present their information in an application
-- Must be documented loosely on JSDOC standards
+- Documentation on JSDOC standards
-- Must be issue-managed via meistertask
+- Task Management via Meistertask
 - Should encorporate <a href="https://www.google.com/design/spec/material-design/introduction.html" target="_blank">Google Material standards</a>